Modern Slavery Statement

 Our consultants maintain contact with workers supplied to our clients throughout the length of their assignments to ensure their safety and allow them to raise any concerns.

-Most of our businesses provide recruitment services in relation to highly qualified and skilled individuals.
-They are predominantly engaged as professionals and/or in clerical/office-based environments in sectors at low risk of modern slavery, such as IT and professional services.
-Most of the locations in which we operate are at very low risk of modern slavery, for example the UK, US, Germany, Australia and New Zealand.
+Most of our businesses provide recruitment and staffing services in relation to highly qualified and skilled individuals.
+They are predominantly engaged in sectors at low risk of modern slavery, such as IT, healthcare and professional services.
+Most of the locations in which we operate are at very low risk of modern slavery, for example the UK, US and Germany.
 We therefore consider that most of our businesses do not operate in high-risk sectors or locations.

 However, where our Group Companies do supply or introduce lower skilled individuals within higher risk sectors (such as manufacturing), or where we operate in higher risk locations (such as the Philippines, Malaysia, Thailand or India), we review our processes regularly and introduce preventative measures if appropriate.